theshi-1128/awesome-agent-communication-security/collection/paper&report/agent-environment-communication/defenses/defenses-on-L3.md

 # Defenses on L3
+**Note**: Due to the forward-looking nature of this paper, the defenses we mentioned include both **the proposed ones** and **potential directions that have not been studied**.
+As a result, some defenses may lack a concrete list of papers, we hope our paper can inspire these directions.
 ##  D1&D2: Defense for Memory/Knowledge-related Risks
 - [2025/01] **[TrustRAG: Enhancing Robustness and Trustworthiness in Retrieval-Augmented Generation](https://arxiv.org/abs/2501.00879)**
 - [2024/05] **[Certifiably Robust RAG against Retrieval Corruption](https://arxiv.org/abs/2405.15556)**